nkliuyifang/nkliuyifang.github.io/about.md

 ---

 ### About us
-A group of CVers
+We are a group of CVers

 ### Research
-- Human Action Recognition
+- Human action recognition
-- Human Motion Prediction
+- Human motion prediction
-- 3D Point Cloud Perception
+- 3D point cloud analysis

 ### Lab Culture
-Let's have a try!
+Just Try Once More